-The role of self-knowledge in negative recognition is exemplified in the mirror effect: 295 items that are more likely to be correctly endorsed as 'old' are also more likely to be 296 correctly rejected as 'new'.
-For example, Brown et al. (1977) found that when asked to 297 memorize a list of names, subjects are more confident in remembering that their own name 298 was on the list, and critically, they are also more confident in correctly remembering when 299 it was not on the list.
-For this effect to manifest, it is not sufficient that subjects' memory 300 was better for their own name.
-They also had to know this fact, and to use it in their 301 counterfactual thinking ("I would have remembered if my name were on the list").
-The 302 mirror effect has also been demonstrated for the name of one's hometown (Brown et al., 303 1977), for word frequency (rare words are more likely to be correctly endorsed or rejected 304 with confidence, Brown et al., 1977; Glanzer & Bowles, 1976), word imaginability (Cortese, 305 Khanna, & Hacker, 2010; Cortese, McCarty, & Schock, 2015) and for study time (Starns, 306 White, & Ratcliff, 2012; subjects are more likely to correctly reject items if learned items 307 are presented for longer, Stretch & Wixted, 1998).
-308

-In a clever set of experiments, Strack, Förster, and Werth (2005) established a causal 309 link from metacognitive beliefs about item memorability to decisions about the absence of 310 memories.
-In two experiments, participants in one group were led to believe that 311 high-frequency words (words that are used relatively often) are more memorable than 312 low-frequency words, while participants in a second group were led to believe that 313 low-frequency words were more memorable than high-frequency words.
-This manipulation 314 affected participants' tendency to reject high-frequency or low-frequency items in a later 315 recognition-memory task.
-Participants who believed that high-frequency words were more 316 memorable were more likely to classify high-frequency words as 'new', suggesting that their metacognitive belief informed their inference about the absence of a memory ('I would have remembered this word').
+The role of self-knowledge in negative recognition is exemplified in the mirror effect: items that are more likely to be correctly endorsed as 'old' are also more likely to be correctly rejected as 'new'.
+For example, Brown et al. (1977) found that when asked to memorize a list of names, subjects are more confident in remembering that their own name was on the list, and critically, they are also more confident in correctly remembering when it was not on the list.
+For this effect to manifest, it is not sufficient that subjects' memory was better for their own name.
+They also had to know this fact, and to use it in their counterfactual thinking ("I would have remembered if my name were on the list").
+The mirror effect has also been demonstrated for the name of one's hometown (Brown et al., 1977), for word frequency (rare words are more likely to be correctly endorsed or rejected with confidence, Brown et al., 1977; Glanzer & Bowles, 1976), word imaginability (Cortese, Khanna, & Hacker, 2010; Cortese, McCarty, & Schock, 2015) and for study time (Starns, White, & Ratcliff, 2012; subjects are more likely to correctly reject items if learned items are presented for longer, Stretch & Wixted, 1998).
+In a clever set of experiments, Strack, Förster, and Werth (2005) established a causal effect of metacognitive beliefs about item memorability on decisions about the absence of memories.
+In two experiments, participants in one group were led to believe that high-frequency words (words that are used relatively often) are more memorable than low-frequency words, while participants in a second group were led to believe that low-frequency words were more memorable than high-frequency words.
+This manipulation affected participants' negative recognition judgments in a later recognition-memory task.
+Participants who believed that high-frequency words as 'new', suggesting that their metacognitive belief informed their inference about the absence of a memory ("I would have remembered this word").
 Inversely, participants who believed that low frequency words were more memorable showed the opposite pattern.

-Just like in the cases of near-threshold detection and visual search, the intuitive 321 metacognitive knowledge behind the mirror effect may not be available for explicit report, 322 at least not in the absence of direct experience with the task itself.
-In their explicit 323 memorability reports, subjects often have little to no declarative metacognitive knowledge 324 of which items are more likely to be remembered, even under conditions that give rise to a 325 mirror effect.
-For example, although more frequent words are more likely to be forgotten 326 (and incorrectly classified as old), participants tended to judge them as more memorable 327 than infrequent words (Begg, Duft, Lalonde, Melnick, & Sanvito, 1989; Benjamin, 2003; 328 Greene & Thapar, 1994; Wixted, 1992).
-Similar to beliefs about perceptual sensitivity in 329 the visual periphery or beliefs about attention in visual search, this may be one example 330 where using inference about absence to probe self-knowledge can reveal more than what 331 can be measured with explicit subjective reports.
-332
+Just like in the cases of near-threshold detection and visual search, the intuitive metacognitive knowledge behind the mirror effect may not be available for explicit report, at least not in the absence of direct experience with the task itself.
+In their explicit memorability reports, subjects often have little to no declarative metacognitive knowledge of which items are more likely to be remembered, even under conditions that give rise to a mirror effect.
+For example, although more frequent words are more likely to be forgotten (and incorrectly classified as old), participants tended to judge them as more memorable than infrequent words (Begg, Duft, Lalonde, Melnick, & Sanvito, 1989; Benjamin, 2003; Greene & Thapar, 1994; Wixted, 1992).
+Similar to beliefs about perceptual sensitivity in the visual periphery or beliefs about attention in visual search, this may be one example where using inference about absence to probe self-knowledge can reveal more than what can be measured with explicit subjective reports.